priest110/university/3rd year/CC/Rede Overlay de anonimização do originador/README.md

 In this project, the focus was to design and implement an originator anonymisation overlay network, with security and privacy as the main objective to be achieved.

-To know how to work with this system, I advise you to check the assignment report (*relatorio.pdf*).
+To find out more, I advise you to check the assignment report (*relatorio.pdf*).